Brannon Braga

 Brannon Braga (/ˈbrɑːgə/; born August 14, 1965) is an American television producer, director and screenwriter.
-Best known for his work in the Star Trek franchise, Braga was a key creative force behind three of the franchise's live action series and is credited for writing on a total 109 episodes - the most of any writer in Star Treks history.
+Best known for his work in the Star Trek franchise, Braga was a key creative force behind three of the franchise's live action television series, (Note: Star Trek: The Next Generation (1990–1994), Star Trek: Voyager (1995–2001), and Star Trek: Enterprise (2001–2005)) and is credited for writing on a total of 107 episodes - the most of any writer in Star Trek's history.
 He later became an executive producer and writer on several Fox shows including 24, Terra Nova, and The Orville.
-His film credits include Mission: Impossible 2, Star Trek Generations and Star Trek: First Contact.
+His film credits include Mission: Impossible 2, Star Trek Generations, Star Trek: First Contact, and Books of Blood.

 He served as an executive producer on the Fox primetime series, Cosmos: A Spacetime Odyssey, a re-launch of the 1980 miniseries hosted by Carl Sagan for which Braga won a Peabody Award, Critics Choice Award, and Producers Guild Award.
 In addition, Braga has been nominated for three Emmy Awards.
 Braga also served as writer, executive producer, and co-creator of the drama series Salem, WGN America's first original series.